 An increase in the physical quantity or in the quality of factors of production available to an economy or a technological gain will allow the economy to produce more goods and services; it will shift the economy's production possibilities curve outward.
 The process through which an economy achieves an outward shift in its production possibilities curve is called economic growth.
-An outward shift in a production possibilities curve is called economic Growth and the Production Possibilities Curve".
+An outward shift in a production possibilities curve is illustrated in Figure 2.7a "Economic Growth and the Production Possibilities Curve".
 In Panel (a), a point such as N is not attainable; it lies outside the production possibilities curve.
 Growth shifts the curve outward, as in Panel (b), making previously unattainable levels of production possible.